 Wed Sept 7, 2016: iPhone 7/7 Plus

 Tue Jan 9, 2007: iPhone

-With the Wednesday being September 11, a day of mourning in the US, Apple will most likely pick an iPhone 11 launch date of Tuesday, September 10 2019.
+With the Wednesday being September 11, a day of mourning in the US that it's traditionally avoided, Apple will most likely pick an iPhone 11 launch date of Tuesday, September 10, 2019.

 - iPhone 11 price likely to start around $999 (£999, AU$1,579)